QuickBooks Online Plans Comparison: 2023 Pricing & Subscription Levels

 Prepare Budgets | ✕ | ✓ |

-QuickBooks Plus is a substantial upgrade compared to Essentials.
-The main differences between the two QuickBooks plans are the ability to create billable expenses and assign them to customers, track inventory costs, and calculate P&L by project.
+QuickBooks Plus is a substantial upgrade from Essentials.
+The main differences between the two QuickBooks plans are the ability to track inventory costs and calculate P&L by project.
 Other helpful features in Plus are budgets, classes, customer types, locations, and unlimited report-only users.

 Plus includes inventory accounting that allows you to monitor stock items and quantity—a necessity if you’re selling products.
-It uses first-in, first-out (FIFO) inventory tracking, an essential feature that helps manufacturers or retailers determine how their inventory affects their profitability.
 It also lets you update inventory costs and quantities, separate taxable from nontaxable items, and set up alerts if you’re running out of stock.
+Most importantly, Plus will separate the cost of your ending inventory from COGS using first-in, first-out (FIFO).
+You’ll need to make this tedious calculation in a spreadsheet if you choose a lower-tier plan.

 With Plus, you can make POs, track them, and send them to vendors.
 POs are essential because they help you specify what products and services you need from your vendor or supplier and by when you need them.
 When creating POs in Plus, you can input specific items you want to purchase.
 When your POs are fulfilled, you can convert them to a bill easily.